Dr. med. Dirk Manski

 Forniceal rupture:

 Too rapid injection or too much contrast medium can lead to pyelolymphatic reflux or extravasation of the contrast agent in the area of the fornices.
-Aspiring urine from the renal pelvis prior to administration of the contrast media and slow injection under fluoroscopy reduces the probability of a forniceal rupture.
+Aspiring urine from the renal pelvis prior to administration of the contrast medium and slow injection under fluoroscopy reduces the probability of a forniceal rupture.

 Retrograde pyelography with chronic hydronephrosis and pyelolymphatic reflux.